 Welcome.
 Firstly I want to say thank you for visiting.
-Keeping this site up to date takes time and dedication made all the more difficult because I work during the week and do voluntary work on Saturdays.
+Keeping this site up to date takes time and dedication made all the more difficult because I work for the NHS during the week and do voluntary work over the weekend.

 After reading a book about the village, Eye Life by local vicar at the time Philip J Randall, I was inspired.
 In the first paragraph, the reverend reports that a correspondent wrote, “You seem to have alighted on a village which has singularly little history” and until I’d read the book I probably would have agreed.
 This led me on a mission of discovery.
 From Heckington Windmill in Lincolnshire to the North Norfolk Railway to following the line of the old railway to Sutton Bridge I’ve spent many hours doing research and working on the site to make that heritage available to all, and there’s still lots more to discover.
 Research is all the more challenging because Eye only became part of Cambridgeshire in 1972, having been part of Northamptonshire for hundreds of years before that.